 Another theory is that the recent trend in high-protein dog foods is to blame.
 The idea here is that protein accumulation in the bone marrow leads to swelling inside the bone.
 Because the bone is a rigid structure and cannot expand, pressure is exerted on the blood vessels leading to tissue death, inflammation and the panosteitis phenomenon.
 This is still just theory.

 Since there is a breed predisposition for panosteitis (German shepherd dogs, Golden retrievers, Basset hounds, Doberman pinschers, and Labrador retrievers), this implies a genetic basis.
 It has often been noted that most of the breeds predisposed to panosteitis are the same ones predisposed to the genetic blood clotting disorder called Von Willebrand’s Disease.
 It has been suggested that dogs with panosteitis be screened for Von Willebrand’s Disease as part of their evaluation.

-The cause of panosteitis is still a matter of theory and investigation.
-No one really knows what causes it.
+The fact is that the cause of panosteitis is still a matter of theory and investigation.

 As mentioned, the only treatment is pain relief until the dog outgrows the condition.
 For most dogs this means one of the anti-inflammatory pain relievers made for dogs.
 If this is inadequate,combinations of adjunctive therapy and pain relievers can be used.
 The ultimate cure, however, is time.